What is Achilles tendinopathy?

 How is it treated?

-Stage One: Pain Reduction & address contributing factors
+Stage one: pain reduction and address contributing factors

 - Inappropriate foot wear or changes in footwear